4117 Confidentiality and Access to IEP

 The Board of Education, while acknowledging the confidentiality requirement, believes that in order for each student with disabilities to receive the full benefit of his/her Individualized Education Program (IEP), Individualized Education Services Program (IESP) or Service Plan (SP), individuals responsible for implementing the program or plan must, prior to implementation, fully understand the scope of their responsibility and the specific accommodations, modifications and supports to be provided.
-To this end, the Board shall provide access to a copy of each student’s IEP, IESP or SP to those persons having both direct contact with such student and a responsibility to provide a service, accommodation or program modification for the student in accordance with that student’s IEP, IESP or SP.
-Each regular education teacher, special education teacher, related service provider and/or other service providers responsible for implementing a student’s IEP, IESP or SP (e.g., teacher aide, teaching assistant) shall receive access to a copy of the student’s IEP, IESP or SP prior to its implementation by the District.
+To this end, the Board shall provide access to a paper or electronic copy of each student’s IEP, IESP or SP to those persons having both direct contact with such student and a responsibility to provide a service, accommodation or program modification for the student in accordance with that student’s IEP, IESP or SP.
+Each regular education teacher, special education teacher, related service provider and/or other service providers responsible for implementing a student’s IEP, IESP or SP (e.g., teacher aide, teaching assistant) shall receive access to a paper or electronic copy of the student’s IEP, IESP or SP prior to its implementation by the District.

 - has received either a copy of the student’s IEP, IESP or SP or the opportunity to review the document prior to its implementation as required under state law and regulation;

 - has been informed of their responsibilities for implementation;